See the full GLF Live series here.

 We consume news stories, but it’s not often we have the opportunity to learn how those stories were found, reported, told.
 The reporting of every news story is a process of discovery and decision-making.
 Often, it’s also about trust-building with others, while putting one’s own self aside out of obligation to objectivity and accuracy.

-On 4 June at 15:00 CEST / 09:00 EDT, environmental journalists from different continents and mediums – narrative, interactive, geojournalism, audio – will pull back the curtains on how they choose their stories, produce their work, make their decisions and tell the truth.
+In this GLF Live, environmental journalists from different continents and mediums – narrative, interactive, geojournalism, audio – will pull back the curtains on how they choose their stories, produce their work, make their decisions and tell the truth.
 Journalists Sara Schonhardt, Sahana Ghosh, Fredrick Mugira and Bram Ebus will join in this conversation.
-This GLF Live forms part of the Storytelling Track of the GLF Bonn 2020 digital conference.
+This GLF Live formed part of the Storytelling Track of the GLF Bonn 2020 digital conference.

 News is something someone wants suppressed.
 Everything else is just advertising.Lord Northcliff